You are viewing a story from harrypotterfanfiction.com

 He snickered.
 "I'll try not to steal him from you."

-Already, they had such a head start on sibling bickering.
-Rona's head spun imagining what would happen once the competitiveness kicked in.
+With their head start on sibling bickering, Rona's head spun imagining what would happen once the competitiveness kicked in.
 Mum probably already had Jeremy as her favorite already; he actually made his bed and knew how to wash the dishes properly.
 On the other hand, Rona... made smoothies.

 At least he'd never be Mum's favorite daughter.

-When they reached the top of the stairs, the door to her room was open to be aired.
-It was exactly like how Rona left it — exactly plus Mum's meddling.
+When they reached the top of the stairs, the door to her room was open, airing out the mopped floors.
+It was exactly like how Rona left it—exactly plus Mum's meddling.
 Overly scrubbed and organized, she had moved around things just enough to make Rona twitch.
-She only hoped that all her belongings were still there, with Mum's habit of making them disappear when she cleaned.

 "That's Puddlemere's seal," he said.